coq/coq/doc/sphinx/language/core/inductive.rst

    primitive induction principles (allowing dependent types) respectively over sorts ``Type``, ``Set`` and ``SProp``.

-In the case where inductive types don't have annotations (the next section gives an example of annotations), a constructor can be defined by giving the type of its arguments alone.
+In the case where inductive types don't have indices (the next section gives an example of indices), a constructor can be defined by giving the type of its arguments alone.

 .. example::